Upretia squamulosa: Description

 The thallus of Upretia squamulosa is saxicolous and squamulose, without an margin, and can grow up to 7 cm in diameter.
 The upper surface is non-, smooth, and without cracks.
 The hymenium of the apothecia is colourless and the is pale brown.
 The species does not form pycnidia.

+Upretia squamulosa is similar to Upretia zeorina but differs in having greyish green to brown, non-pruinose, imbricate squamules and generally larger apothecia with a pale brown to brown disc; it also produces lecanoric acid in addition to gyrophoric acid.